 Vivek received a BA in Biochemistry/Molecular Biology and an MA in Biotechnology from Boston University.

-    Donna Hochberg joined Health Advances in 2005 and leads the firm’s Diagnostics and Life Science Tools Practice, a global practice which combines her consulting and scientific experience to provide results-oriented commercialization strategies for her clients.
+Donna joined Health Advances in 2005 and leads the firm’s Diagnostics and Life Science Tools Practice, a global practice which combines her consulting and scientific experience to provide results-oriented commercialization strategies for her clients.

 Her work includes application and R&D prioritization, launch strategy, corporate strategy and portfolio optimization, deal diligence, international and domestic market analysis using both qualitative and quantitative approaches, and pricing and reimbursement strategies.
-Her clients offer products and services in personalized medicine, point-of-care, mainstream clinical diagnostic, and life science tools and rang from small diagnostics and tools start-ups to the largest public companies and non-profit institutions in the industry.
+Her clients offer products and services in precision medicine, point-of-care, mainstream clinical diagnostic, and life science tools and range from small diagnostics and tools start-ups to the largest public companies and non-profit institutions in the industry.

 Prior to joining Health Advances, Donna worked as a scientist at One Cell Systems and Iquum developing diagnostics for oncology and infectious diseases.
 She received her Bachelor’s degree in Biology from the University of Illinois at Urbana-Champaign and her PhD in Immunology from the Sackler School of Biomedical Sciences at Tufts University.

 Greg co-leads Health Advances’ Health IT and Digital Health practice, based on nearly 20 years of experience in strategy, management consulting, marketing, operations, and technology leadership.

 A computer engineer and manager by training, Greg’s career has included software development and technical project management; strategic growth consulting to the Fortune 500 in biotech, high tech, and government; product management; B2B strategic marketing and communications; and senior operations leadership.